VandyDataScience-Internal/recruitment-2023-template/Level 3/README.md

 of your model.
 Make sure that you are describing the meaning of these metrics in the context of your research question as well as showing your work in calculating these results.

+**Submission:** Your submission should be a markdown file titled `level3.md` that is located in the `Level 3` folder of this repository.
+This file should contain the descriptions from above, and any relevant files used should be included in the `Level 3` folder.

 **Bonus Points:** Create a confusion matrix for your model and explain how it relates to accuracy, precision, recall, and F1 score.

 ## Rubric: